the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

+-- Point layer creates a freak label on the "Leopoldsberg" extent OK Seilbahn

 OK symbol filter for line labels
--- re-implement fill polygons (maybe just use some union geometry and remove code) OK allow switching of display to pure map svg display PL add some logic (bridges?) to know if a road is passing over i.e. a highway
+OK re-implement fill polygons (maybe just use some union geometry and remove code) OK allow switching of display to pure map svg display OK add some logic (bridges?) to know if a road is passing over i.e. a highway

 OK sharper edges around buildings
 OK first insets with a thinner pen